 Understanding the draw

 Arizona allows its applicants to apply for up to five choices; however, only the first two selections are considered during the first pass.
-Historically, all buck antelope permits have been awarded during this first pass, which makes selections three, four and five mostly irrelevant.
+Historically, all bull elk permits have been awarded during this first pass, which makes selections three, four and five mostly irrelevant.

 Arizona has a modified bonus system in place.
-What this means, in essence, is that it is a bucket of raffle tickets.
-If you happen to be in the maximum point pool for any particular hunt code, then there is typically way fewer tickets in that bucket and you have a much stronger chance of drawing—even up to 100% in rare occasions, especially for nonresidents.
+Essentially, what this means is that it is a bucket of raffle tickets; the more points you have, the more tickets in the bucket you have.
+If you happen to be in the maximum point pool for any particular hunt code, then there is typically way fewer tickets in that bucket and you have a much stronger chance of drawing—even up to 100% on rare occasions, especially for nonresidents.